unicode-org/message-format-wg/exploration/default-registry-and-mf1-compatibility.md

 Field options describe which fields to include in the formatted output and what format to use for that field.
-Only those fields specified in the _annotation_ appear in the formatted output.
+The implementation may use this _annotation_ to configure which fields appear in the formatted output.

 > [!NOTE]
 > Field options do not have default values because they are only to be used